Chinese Grammatical Error Correction: A Survey: Chinese GEC datasets and error annotation

 \subsection{CCL CEFE}

-The CCL23-Eval Task 8, also known as the Chinese Essay Fluency Evaluation (CEFE), is designed to systematically identify fine-grained grammatical errors that impact the readability and coherence of essays written by Chinese primary and secondary school students \citep{shen-etal-2023-overview}.
-The \textit{Error Sentence Rewriting} task as in Figure~\ref{example-of-CEFE}, essentially a GEC task,\footnote{\url{https://github.com/cubenlp/2023CCL_CEFE/tree/main/track3}} focuses on rewriting erroneous sentences in student essays.
-The primary objective of this task is to apply minimal modifications to correct errors while maintaining the original semantic meaning of the sentence.
+The CCL23-Eval Task 8, also referred to as Chinese Essay Fluency Evaluation (CEFE), is designed to identify and correct sentence level problems that affect the readability and coherence of essays written by Chinese primary and secondary school students \citep{shen-etal-2023-overview}.
+Among its subtracks, the \textit{Error Sentence Rewriting} task, illustrated in Figure~\ref{example-of-CEFE}, is the component most directly aligned with grammatical error correction.\footnote{\url{https://github.com/cubenlp/2023CCL_CEFE/tree/main/track3}} Its goal is to rewrite erroneous sentences through minimal modification while preserving the original meaning as much as possible.

+Figure~\ref{example-of-CEFE} shows that the annotation format for this task is comparatively simple.
+Each instance is stored as a JSON style record containing a sentence identifier in \texttt{sent\_id}, the original sentence in \texttt{sent}, and a corrected sentence in \texttt{revisedSent}.
+The dataset therefore represents correction through direct source target pairing, without additional fields for localized error spans, edit operations, or categorical error labels.

+From the perspective of error annotation, CEFE is thus entirely sentence based.
+The annotation scheme does not explicitly indicate where the error occurs in the source sentence or what type of grammatical problem is involved.
+Instead, the location and nature of the error must be inferred from the contrast between the original sentence and its revised form.
+In the example in Figure~\ref{example-of-CEFE}, the phrase \zh{原因} \textit{yuányīn} (`reason') is removed in the corrected version, yielding a more natural and grammatical sentence.
+However, this change is not represented as an explicit deletion operation in the annotation itself; it is recoverable only through comparison of the two sentences.

+This design makes CEFE easy to use as a sentence rewriting benchmark, but relatively limited as an error annotation resource in the narrow sense.
+Compared with datasets such as FCGEC, FlaCGEC, or CCTC, CEFE does not provide structured edit representations or interpretable error categories.
+Its annotation is instead optimized for end to end rewriting.
+At the same time, this simplicity aligns well with the task objective: the dataset is less concerned with diagnosing the internal structure of an error than with producing a minimally revised, semantically faithful corrected sentence.
+CEFE therefore represents a lightweight correction oriented annotation scheme, positioned closer to sentence level rewriting than to fine-grained grammatical diagnosis.